 Today, 14 of the original buildings of this frontier army post remain, including officer's quarters, stone barracks, and guard houses.
 Visitors to Fort Sisseton Historical State Park are encouraged to explore the different historic sites on their own or with a group walking tour.

 Parts of the park are available to rent for special events, including weddings and family reunions.
 It's worth checking out the annual Fort Sisseton Historical Festival that takes place each June, which includes a cast of characters and all sorts of activities the whole family can enjoy.
 A visitor center with further interpretive information is open daily between May and September.

 Location: Lake City, South Dakota

-If you are looking to extend your outdoor adventures in South Dakota, there are many great campgrounds to discover.
-For an overview of the entire state, our Best Campgrounds in South Dakota article can inspire some new vacation ideas, and for a more specific look at a couple of recommended areas, our Best Campgrounds in Badlands National Park and Best Campgrounds around Mt.
+South Dakota Adventures: If you are looking to extend your outdoor adventures in South Dakota, there are many great campgrounds to discover.
+For an overview of the entire state, our best campgrounds in South Dakota article can inspire some new vacation ideas, and for a more specific look at a couple of recommended areas, our best campgrounds in Badlands National Park and best campgrounds around Mt.
 Rushmore articles can help narrow it down.

 Cities in South Dakota: Several cities in South Dakota represent the best of what the state has to offer.
 For some of the best Black Hills attractions and scenery, the cities of Deadwood and Rapid City are well worth the visit.
 The east side of the state is on full display in Sioux Falls, complete with a namesake tumbling water feature.